multi-learn/summit/Readme.md

-# Benchmark de classification mono et multi-vue
+# Mono- and Multi-view classification benchmark

 This project aims to be an easy-to use solution to run a prior benchmark on a dataset abd evaluate mono- and multi-view algorithms capacity to classify it correctly.